 The Texas legislature codified this criminal offense in Texas Penal Code Section 36.09.
 The legislature did not update this law in 2023.
 In fact, this law has not been amended since 1993.

-The Penal Code codifies the Texas Offering Gift to Public Servant law under Title 8 “Offenses Against Public Administration,” Chapter 36 “Bribery And Corrupt Influence.”
+The Penal Code classifies the Texas Offering Gift to Public Servant law under Title 8 “Offenses Against Public Administration,” Chapter 36 “Bribery And Corrupt Influence.”
 Learn more about the Texas offense of Offering Gift to Public Servant below.

 What is the current Texas law about Offering Gift to Public Servant?